After6Services/mt-plugin-pqmanager/README.md

 * How old the most recent publish job was added.
 * How long ago the oldest publish job was added.
 * A quick look at any non-publishing workers in the queue.
+* If there are any items in the task error log.

 Click any of these many options to get to the full Publish Queue listing screen.